UI customization guide

 true

 .
-The engagement type of the conversation will be Mobile co-browsing PIN.The label for the menu item is configurable via the text property com.unblu.desk.ui.menuItemAddPinMobile.
+The engagement type of the conversation will be Mobile co-browsing PIN.The label of the menu item is the name of conversation template.
+For the default conversation template, the name is defined in the text property com.unblu.conversationtemplate.default.mobilePinName.

 -

-To allow agents to launch conversations with the engagement type Chat invite, set the configuration property com.unblu.core.client.core.service.conversationtemplate.ConversationTemplateService.allowStartChatInviteConversations to
+To allow agents to launch conversations with the engagement type Chat invite, set the configuration property com.unblu.agent.conversationtemplate.allowStartChatInviteConversations to

 true

-The user menu is available if com.unblu.ui.usermenu.userMenuEnabled is true
+The Agent Desk user menu is available if com.unblu.ui.usermenu.userMenuEnabled is true

 -